wp-plugins/joddit-global-css/readme.txt

 = 0.7.5 =

 * Fixed a bug when using the plugin with WordPress sites that are running from folders other than the web root such as http://example.com/blog.

+= 0.7.6 =

+* Fixed a small bug whereby the enqueued stylesheet url is missing a front slash.

 == Upgrade Notice ==